haiku11000/markdown-portfolio/_includes/04-lists.md

 My favorite things.
 - roses and horses
--bugs and hugs.
+- bugs and hugs.
-coffee and water
+- coffee and water